Feature #6166

 Could you please integrate this into official redmine versions?

-#2 Updated by Daniel Albuschat over 1 year ago
+Updated by Daniel Albuschat about 12 years ago

 +1